mlin/hts-specs/htsget.md

 `notags`  _optional array of strings_
 </td><td>

 List of tags to exclude, default: none.
-If an empty array is specified, no tags are included.

 The server SHOULD respond with an `InvalidInput` error if `tags` and `notags` intersect.
   <table><tbody><tr markdown="block"><td>